junh1024/junh1024-Documents/Music/Mixing Notes/Music Mashups Mixing Notes.md

 There were also some low-level tones at the start & end of the song.
 I had to gain the master by 30DB to hear it.
 It's not a master bus issue.
 It's a track issue, and It's caused by using analog / hybrid crossover in izotope ozone 4 (on digital silence).
 Using digital crossover fixed it, but uses slightly more CPU.
 It's not fixed in version 4.04, nor 5.04.
 This issue potentially effects every project that I used ozone 4 on.

-## VAV DDD
-I know this song because when I was searching for Senorita, I was trying to find the Justin Timberlake song but I found the VAV senorita, and designer was a related video.
-I actually know that song some weeks prior, but it was only in November 2023 that my brain was able to make the link between designer and PPP.
-Don't find the Moonlight remix is also an acapella candidate, but that changes key.
-Lady Gaga Just Dance is also another candidate, but that's in a slightly different key.
-There's a noticeable tempo difference between DDD and PPP , and I was wondering if the mashup would work in practice but it does.